metadatacenter/cedar-manual/docs/_sections/c2/2_adding_fields.md

 Once you select a property, you are returned to the template.
 The selected property can be viewed by clicking on the drop-down arrow next to the RDF icon.
-(Clicking on the RDF icon again will clear the existing property and begin a new search.)
+(Clicking on the RDF icon again will clear any existing property and begin a new search.)

 ### Configurations for Basic Text Field